- Do you qualify to pass on citizenship?

 The following requirement applies to a child born before or on June 11, 2017.

-A child born outside of the United States and out of wedlock to a U.S. citizen mother may be entitled to U.S. citizenship providing the U.S. citizen mother had been physically present in the United States for continuous period of at least one year (365 days) at some time prior to the birth of the child.
+A child born outside of the United States and out of wedlock to a U.S. citizen mother may be entitled to U.S. citizenship providing the U.S. citizen mother had been physically present in the United States for a continuous period of at least one year (365 days) at some time prior to the birth of the child.
 (NOTE: Periods spent overseas with the United States government/military or as a government/military dependent, are NOT considered as physical presence in the United States for transmission under this category).

 The following requirement applies to a child born on or after June 12, 2017.